 Over a year later, on April Fools Day 2019, the editor chose to run another Wolverton hit-piece in her Tuesday, April 2nd issue, this time trashing America's favorite cable news network for sharing an ignorant world view associated with white American race-baiters.
 I made plans to attend the Pilot and Today's publicly-promoted Coffee and a Newspaper the next morning.
 I asked editor Schlichtman how the paper selects its editorial page cartoons.
 She said it's her decision.
 The previous day's cartoon?
 Yes, she said she chose that one, too.
 I asked then again for a retraction of Wolverton's Austin bomber cartoon of a year before, protesting its racist undertones.
 Schlichtman refused, witnessed by about 20 attending.
 She ignored my handout with both cartoons and the Snopes' summary.
 Steamboat newspaper publisher Logan Molen appeared somewhat curious when I offered him a copy moments earlier.

 The editor turned defensive, countering me by stating she has friends who think she's too conservative as editor.
 Next to my table, a woman spoke up in concurrence.
 There sat none other than Catherine Carson, Colorado Democrat of 2018, Routt County's Democratic Party Chairwoman.
 A genuine power duo who appear more likely to agree than disagree with what's best for Routt County — resonating together for a readership and an electorate.
-Notably, the paper's traditional monthly Coffee and a Newspaper open house has been shut down for a half year now.
-Critical feedback appears unwelcome.
+Notably, the paper's traditional monthly Coffee and a Newspaper open house has been suspended since then — critical analysis is unwelcome.